Adamskoullos/ProDev/README.md

 Firebase has its own methods to connect to their api's so the normal rest api patterns are not used, however the `async` and `await` pattern using `try` `catch` blocks can be used as normal.

 - **getUser** The composable returns the `getUser` function which through destructuring returns the current user object.
-Fist firebase authentication is queried to check if there is a user logged in and if so grabs the current user and saves it to the `user` object which is returned.
+First firebase authentication is queried to check if there is a user logged in and if so grabs the current user and saves it to the `user` object which is returned.
 If no user is logged in, the value of `user` is null.

 Then a firebase real-time monitor is used to track if the value of `user` changes, therefore the `user` object can be used to check authentication, create user documents or make user collection/document queries

 - **useLogin**: is used to query the login credentials with the database and only allow access if they match an existing user

-- **useSignup**: grabs the use inputs and creates a new user object with firebase authentication.
+- **useSignup**: grabs the user inputs and creates a new user object with firebase authentication.
 The user display name is then added to the user object

 - **useLogout**: simply returns the logout function which uses the firebase logout method